 Some routers come with this capability.
 When you are shopping for a router look for a router that lists built-in parental controls as a feature.
+Netgear is an excellent brand for built-in parental controls, including Circle.
 Also consider purchasing a higher end router because if you ever want to set up a little more advance controls on your router (to prevent a determined teen from circumventing basic controls), the routers with that kind of capability are typically a little more expensive.
-The bonus there is that in most cases the performance and/or range of the router will be better as well.
-A couple of good routers that offer advanced programming are the DLink DIR-655 and the Asus RT-N66U, but there are many others.
 Even if your router doesn’t come with built-in parental controls, companies like OpenDNS offer a quick and relatively easy solution. #ParentsNeedToKnow that as of this writing, the proprietary hardware involved in AT&T U-verse service does not allow parents to modify the settings on the U-verse router to use router-based controls such as OpenDNS.
 Some very technical people have had luck adding a second router that connects to the U-verse router but that has not been proven out in most cases.

 OpenDNS offers a wide range of commercial network security services, but it also offers Domain Name Service to home users to provide content filtering, faster internet performance and phishing/malware protection.
 Because OpenDNS customer’s are primarily businesses, as of this posting they offer this service to home users for free or $19.95 per year depending upon which option you choose.